jeroenvanwissen/jeroenvanwissen.nl/src/content/blog/website-layout-updates.md

 ---
-draft: false
 date: 2023-02-19
 title: Website layout updates

-category: tech
-tags:
+categories:
+    - Tech
-- javascript
+    - JavaScript
-- astro.build
+    - Astro.build
 description: >
     Decided to redo the website a bit, wasn't too happy with the previous black/white theme.
 Also simplified things a bit and started working with the Astro.build Content Collection feature.
 ---